may be available

 Level 3 major:

-This online fine arts course from Curtin University will hone your creative and technical skills, enabling you to build your career as a professional artist.
+This online fine arts course from Curtin University will hone your creative and technical skills, enabling you to build abilities as an artist.
 Many graduates rise to prominence as individual or collaborative professional art practitioners.

 This course is eligible for Commonwealth Supported Places (CSP), which includes HECS-HELP government financial assistance.

-Alternatively, you may submit a general application, which allows you to select from a number of payment methods, including upfront payment, or deferring the cost of your studies with FEE-HELP.
+Alternatively, you may submit a general application, which allows you to select from a number of payment methods, including upfront payment.

 Instead, the Australian government will pay your course fees on your behalf.
 You’ll begin repaying your loan through the tax system once you start earning more than the minimum threshold of $54,869 (2016-17 income year).Find out more about government study loans here.